TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 9.md

 - Do q-values actually mean anything or is it just beta/gamma decay energy?
 - What about energy deposition vs radioactive decay?
 	- Lots of delayed so EDep can be a WIMP like event?
+- No simulation of the outer 700t of UAr -> wouldnt this provide some shielding?
+-